 You’ve heard of the Ring of Kerry, but what about the Dingle Peninsula to the immediate north?
-For those looking to avoid the more crowded highways or to simply add to the splendor of the Ring of Kerry, the stunning loop drive on the Dingle Peninsula will more than satisfy.
+For those looking to avoid the more crowded highways or to simply add to the splendor of the Ring of Kerry, the stunning drive along Slea Head will more than satisfy.

 You’ll want to carve out a full day for this trip, as there is much to see along the way.
 You could probably make it happen in about 4 hours, but you would be simply driving past a lot of beautiful sights!
-There are restaurants scattered about the land, but you’ll have to check to see if they’re open before your trip.
+There are a handful of restaurants scattered about the land, but you’ll have to check to see if they’re open before your trip.
 Or bring a picnic lunch!
-Anywhere you stop along the way will be more perfect than the last.

 Driving the Dingle Peninsula

 The Dingle Peninsula (or Corca Dhuibhne) stretches 30 miles (48 kilometres) into the Atlantic Ocean from Ireland’s southwest coast.
 The peninsula is dominated by a range of mountains that run from the Slieve Mish range out to Mount Brandon, Ireland’s second highest peak.

 You can take an RV on the drive, but we wouldn’t recommend it!
 Much of the journey is a one-lane highway, with only small turnouts to use when you meet oncoming traffic.
 We saw some larger buses successfully pull it off, but we wouldn’t want the added stress!
 It’s tough enough to drive a manual transmission on the “wrong” side of the road.